 Under this, there are dahlias and sweet potatoes.
 Their roots swell after collecting food and go into dormancy.
 The adventitious buds on these give birth to a new plant in the next reproductive period.

-This is done, now let’s talk through the roots.
+This is done.
+Now, let’s talk about the roots.
 How is it done through leaves?

 In this, in some plants, the leaves store food, which gives birth to new plants by forming new buds on them.